jhnnsrs/newswitch-mono/README.md

 A full local dry run also needs a `GITHUB_TOKEN` in the environment (the GitHub plugin verifies auth even in `--dry-run`).
 In CI, both the URL and the token come from the Actions checkout automatically.

-## Known debt

-All gates are green and **blocking** in CI: format, lint, types, tests, build (both halves), plus the codegen drift check.

-Two things are deliberately left unfinished, both marked `// TODO: not mounted` in `src/components/navigation/AppNavigationChrome.tsx`: `AppLatestChanges` (the only consumer of `latestPatches` — the "recent patches" surface described above) and `RouteNavigationBar` are written but never rendered.
-They were exported rather than deleted, because they're unfinished wiring, not dead code.

-Also unwired: `ObjectiveControl` subscribes to the toggle-objective action but no control in that panel calls it.

-Prettier is scoped: generated code (`src/apps/**`) and `plugins/**` are single-quoted to match what the generator emits; hand-written `src/` uses prettier's defaults.
-Changing that split will make the generator and the formatter fight, and the drift check will never pass.